dosyago/DISCoHAsH/README.md

 - P = 0xFFFFFFFFFFFFFFFF - 58 (largest 64-bit prime)
 - Q = 13166748625691186689 (random prime)

+Interestingly, P and Q have the interesting property that `P - Q = P ^ Q` (their difference equals their XOR).

 ### Standard Version

 Discohash's standard version employs an internal